 One of the biggest mistakes I made was not getting feedback in my early years.
-Had I been able to get the proper feedback, I know I would have been more successful in building interpersonal relationships, reducing stress (mine and others,) finding an inner peace and achieving my goals.
-Someday, I will put together my prospective on management and leadership, which I will call "Surviving In Spite of Ones Self."
+Had I been able to get the proper feedback, I know I would have been more successful in building interpersonal relationships, reducing stress (mine and others,) finding an inner peace, and achieving my goals.
+Someday, I will put together my prospective on management and leadership, which I will call "Surviving in Spite of Oneself."
 I know I did, that is, survived in spite of myself.
 I was just lucky.

 Throughout my life, I've worked at jobs I could do well, in many cases better than others.
 I surmise this because my supervisors, peers, and subordinates told me so, even though some of them were not to particularly fond of me.
-If there is no gains to be gotten, from those that would rather do without you, one can probably conclude that they're telling you the truth.
+If there's no gain to be gotten, from those that would rather do without you, one can probably conclude that they're telling you the truth.
 On a few occasions, I received feedback anonymously, which I will speak to later.

-My problems were, I didn't know when to shut up, what was appropriate to say and how to deal with people in formal and informal interactions.
-My behavior and manner was not conductive to building good relationships.
+My problems were, I didn't know when to shut up, what was appropriate to say, and how to deal with people in formal and informal interactions.
+My behavior and manner were not conducive to building good relationships.
 When it came to subject matter I felt I had a strong knowledge of, I made sure I got my words in.
 I learned, which should have been obvious, people don't want to be wrong and more important they don't want to know it.
 I think it's important to know if you are wrong, even when it hurts.

 Equally important is knowing your weakness – real or perceived.
 Sometimes we can figure it out by ourselves but there are times when feedback helps a lot.

-I was a little like Melvin Udall (Jack Nicholson), in "As Good As It Get", without the blatant rudeness and quirks.
-I kept my private life very private and was reluctant to listen to other.
+I was a little like Melvin Udall (Jack Nicholson), in "As Good as It Gets", without the blatant rudeness and quirks.
+I kept my private life very private and was reluctant to listen to others.
 Let's do business and get on with it.
-Although, I'm still am reluctant to share some of my very intimate dilemmas and thoughts, I'm much more receptive to others.
+Although, I'm still reluctant to share some of my very intimate dilemmas and thoughts, I'm much more receptive to others.
 I think that over the years I've mellowed a bit and have gained some of the skills needed to relate and be empathic with others.

 Side note - some food for thought: I once heard or read that there are three people in each person: one - is the way you see yourself, two - the way other see you, and three - the way you are.